 In an open-label clinical study in infants with symptomatic SMA, severe hyponatremia was reported in a patient treated with SPINRAZA requiring salt supplementation for 14 months.

+As with all oligonucleotides, there is potential for immunogenicity.
 The detection of antibody formation is highly dependent on the sensitivity and specificity of the assay.
-In addition, the observed incidence of antibody (including neutralizing antibody) positivity in an assay may be influenced by several factors including assay methodology, sample handling, timing of sample collection, concomitant medications and underlying disease.
-For these reasons, comparison of the incidence of antibodies to SPINRAZA in the studies described below with the incidence of antibodies in other studies or to other products may be misleading.
+Additionally, the observed incidence of antibody (including neutralizing antibody) positivity in an assay may be influenced by several factors, including assay methodology, sample handling, timing of sample collection, concomitant medications, and underlying disease.
+For these reasons, comparison of the incidence of antibodies to nusinersen in the studies described below with the incidence of antibodies in other studies or to other products may be misleading.

 The following adverse reactions have been identified during post-approval use of SPINRAZA.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.